-Starting from VSS v1.1, the object containing at least one selected color for the clothing or vehicle will be listed in the search results when one or more colors are selected in the clothing or vehicle color option.
-For full compatibility, it is recommended to upgrade both the client and servers/ substations to the latest software/firmware version.

-2. When searching for people with accessories, the search results will show people with both backpack and hat.
+- 1. If one or more colors are selected in the clothing or vehicle color option, the object containing at least one selected color for the clothing or vehicle will be listed in the search results. - 2.
+When searching for people with accessories, the search results will show people with both backpack and hat.